 Nevertheless, we resolved to give Jinan a chance.
 So we headed out for what was left of the day into a noisy metropolis of heavy traffic, teeming pedestrians and intermittent construction.
-In fact, the sound of drilling and cement mixing was never far away and there were times where it forced us off the pavement and into the road alongside zooming, honking vehicles.
+In fact, the sound of drilling and cement mixing was never far away and there were times where it was so encompassing it actually forced us off the pavement completely and into the road alongside honking vehicles.
 “Jesus!” bemoaned S as a gargantuan lorry roared by, a tornado of dust enveloping us in its wake.

-After a fantastic night’s rest at The Green Tree Inn, we grabbed a couple of coffees and headed out to Jinan’s grimy outskirts for the bus to Zhujiayu.
-On arrival there was much confusion as to which vehicle we needed, not helped by my woeful attempts at pronouncing our destination (“Jew-zia-ooh”).
+After a fantastic night’s rest at The Green Tree Inn S and I grabbed a couple of coffees and headed out to Jinan’s grimy outskirts for the bus to Zhujiayu.
+On arrival there was much confusion as to which vehicle we needed, not helped by my woeful attempts at pronouncing our destination (“Joo-zia-ooh”).
 In the end we boarded a precarious hunk of scrap metal and took our seats among a handful of locals, crossing our fingers that the bus would make it.
 Happily it did, though the journey was barely an hour as we had to change buses at the remote, hugely depressing Mingshui Station.
 From there it was a further forty minutes, the industrial landscape giving way to deep green fields and muddy country lanes.

-The rain was getting heavier now and the ground beyond the archway starting to get muddy.
+The rain was getting heavier now and the ground beyond the archway already starting to flood.
 The three women were making so much damn noise I knew we had to end this quickly, for the sake of our sanity if nothing else.
-So I paid one of the ticket ladies a nominal fee for two of her stubs.
-She seemed pleased, but then a fight broke out between her and the other ticket lady, who was furious at having been left out of the sale.
+So I paid one of them a nominal fee for two of her stubs.
+She seemed pleased, but then a fight broke out between her and the other ticket lady, who was furious at having been left out of the deal.
 She was now demanding half the spoils and the argument quickly spiralled out of control as they chased each other around in circles, poking and shouting all the while.
-Luckily for us, The Umbrella Witch stepped in to try and break it up, so we took the opportunity to slink away and leave them to it.
+Luckily for us, Umbrella Witch stepped in to try and break it up and we took the opportunity to slink away and leave them to it.

-“I think we have to come back!” panted S as we jogged back for the bus, “See it on a clear day”.
-“We could stay here for a while,” I suggested, “book an extra night in Jinan too, do some more exploring”.
+“I think we have to come back here!” panted S as we jogged off for the bus, “See it on a clear day”.
+“We could stay here for a few nights” I suggested, “book an extra night in Jinan too, do some more exploring”.
 And thus it was decided as we moved quickly through the stone archway, Umbrella Bitch glowering at us as we went.